ireaneus/CDI/PersonalStatement.md

 ---

 ### **Salvation**
-I believe that salvation is by **grace alone**, through **faith alone**, in **Christ alone**.
-Before the foundation of the world, God chose me for salvation.
-Through the death and resurrection of Jesus Christ, I am redeemed, justified, and adopted as a child of God.
-This salvation is not by works but by the finished work of Christ.
+I believe that "Salvation is by grace alone, through faith alone, in Christ alone, according to Scripture alone, to the glory of God alone"
 - **Scripture References**:
   - *Ephesians 2:8-9* – "For by grace you have been saved through faith."
   - *Titus 3:5* – "He saved us... according to His mercy, by the washing of regeneration."